 Seventy percent of employers and employees agree skills-based hiring is more effective than traditional resume screening, and 84 percent of employers using skills-based hiring reported it had a positive impact on diversity.
-Test Gorilla (2024) GAI Can Scale CDOs' Influence and Embed DEI Goals GAI can help CDOs codify DEI best practices into the process of filling open positions.
-Instead of focusing solely on changing the hearts and minds of individuals, GAI is one promising system CDOs should leverage today to diversify talent.
-The work of training, collaborating, and influencing remains an essential piece of the CDO's goals, but for CDOs to increase their ability to fill open positions with HET they must also shape systems and processes such as GAI.
+Test Gorilla (2024) Next Steps for CDOs: Scaling Influence and Partnerships GAI can help CDOs codify DEI best practices into the process of filling open positions.
 GAI can increase CDOs' influence across each step to fill open positions: eliminate bias from job descriptions, expand candidate outreach with tailored communication, and establish consistent and transparent criteria for applicant screening to achieve more diverse representation.
-Recommended Next Steps for CDOs:

-To effectively leverage GAI, CDOs must prioritize building partnerships with key stakeholders across their organization to achieve these goals.
+Recommended Next Steps for CDOs: To effectively leverage GAI, CDOs must prioritize building partnerships with key stakeholders across their organization to achieve these goals.
 This includes technology colleagues (e.g., Chief Information Officers, Chief Technology Officers, Chief Data Scientists), talent colleagues (e.g., Chief Human Resource Officers, Heads of Talent Acquisition), and legal colleagues (e.g., General Counsels).
 Together, these partnerships can establish ethical guidelines and policies for the entire GAI spectrum of activities, including leveraging GAI in the talent lifecycle.
 CDOs can ensure diverse representation is included in pilot-testing of GAI products and the development of GAI strategies and lead the charge to conduct bias audits during and after implementation of GAI tools.
 Interested in Learning More?

-Join Seramount's CDO Collaborative to gain access to the full research, including case studies from organizations leveraging GAI at each step, toolkits to get smart on GAI quickly, and partner intensives to help take this research back to your organization.
+Contact us to today to explore how we can support your diverse hiring strategy, including gaining access to the full research, including case studies from organizations leveraging GAI at each step, toolkits to get smart on GAI quickly, and partner intensives to help take this research back to your organization.